Hampshire College

-Hampshire College is a private liberal arts college in Amherst, Massachusetts.
-It was opened in 1970 as an experiment in alternative education, in association with four other colleges in the Pioneer Valley: Amherst College, Smith College, Mount Holyoke College, and the University of Massachusetts Amherst.
-Together they are known as the Five College Consortium.
-The campus also houses the National Yiddish Book Center and Eric Carle Museum, and hosts the annual Hampshire College Summer Studies in Mathematics.
+Hampshire College is a private liberal arts college in Amherst, Massachusetts, United States.
+It was established in 1965 as an experiment in alternative education, in association with four other colleges in the Pioneer Valley: Amherst College, Smith College, Mount Holyoke College, and the University of Massachusetts Amherst.
+Together, the institutions have been known as the Five College Consortium.

-The college utilizes an alternative curriculum, with an emphasis on progressive pedagogy and self-directed academic concentrations, a focus on portfolios rather than distribution requirements, and a reliance on narrative evaluations instead of grades and GPAs.
+The college uses an alternative curriculum, with an emphasis on progressive pedagogy and self-directed academic concentrations, a focus on portfolios rather than distribution requirements, and a reliance on narrative evaluations instead of grades and GPAs.

-In January 2019, following the announcement that the college would seek a merger with another institution, the college received backlash from students and faculty and announced a re-envisioning project to ensure the college remain independent and sustainable.
-As a result of the controversy, President Miriam Nelson stepped down; Hampshire hired its tenth president, Edward Wingenbach, beginning an effort to revise the curriculum in order to increase interdisciplinarity, collaboration, and access.
+Hampshire College alumni, faculty, and researchers include a Nobel laureate, 5 MacArthur Fellows, 32 Fulbright scholars, and 7 members of the National Academy of Sciences.

+On April 14, 2026, the college's leaders announced that it would close after the fall 2026 semester, citing unresolved financial and accreditation pressures, along with a steep decline in enrollment.

+Its campus houses the Yiddish Book Center and Eric Carle Museum and hosts the annual Hampshire College Summer Studies in Mathematics.